- Module Organiser:

 - Students will be assigned a member of TCD staff to supervise their research.
 Supervisors will be selected as appropriate to the subject of the dissertation.

 While the dissertation process serves both developmental and scholarly purposes, the completed work will be assessed in terms of its scholarly rigour and its contribution to knowledge.
 Students must satisfy all of the requirements of their programme to proceed to the dissertation module.
-Dissertations should be between 15,000 and 20,000 words in length and must be submitted by 5pm on 31st August 2019.
+Dissertations should be between 15,000 and 20,000 words in length and must be submitted at the end of August.

 To progress to the dissertation, students must satisfactorily complete all required work in all modules.